opulencephp/docs/orm-units-of-work.md

 $entityRegistry->manageEntity($user);
 $user->setUsername("newUsername");

-// Let's pretend that all we care about in checking if two user objects are identical is comparing their usernames
 // Register a comparison function that takes two user objects and returns whether or not the usernames matched
 $entityRegistry->registerComparisonFunction($className, function($a, $b)
 {